jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![A configured Builder panel][46]

-Click the play icon at the top of the stage tile.
+Click the play icon at the top of the Build tile.
 After a moment, you have a successful build.

 ![A configured Builder panel with a successful build][47]